gnat/godot_preload_drop_custom/README.md

 Advantages

+* Full autocomplete from `const`.
+Example: `things.a.color`
-* 1:1 `const` mapping to base file name (lets you move files inside folders).
+* 1:1 mapping to base file name (organize Resources in folders without code changes).
-* Full autocomplete because `const`.
-Using all lowercase for file name consistency, but you could use uppercase.
 * Select, drag and drop from the filesystem tab, works recursively.
 * `uid://` can move files anywhere without breakage.
-* Access is as good as inline code aka `things.a.color`